Skip to content

 The heliacal rising of Regulus (rising just before the dawn after a period of invisibility) occurs in early September.
 Every eight years, Venus passes near the star around that time.

-The autumnal equinox, the point where the Sun crosses the ecliptic in early autumn, is located halfway between Regulus and Spica, the brightest star in Leo.
+The autumnal equinox, the point where the Sun crosses the ecliptic in early autumn, is located halfway between Regulus and Spica, the brightest star in Virgo.

 Regulus was one of the four Royal Stars of Persia, along with Fomalhaut, Antares, and Aldebaran, the brightest stars in the constellations Piscis Austrinus (the Southern Fish), Scorpius (the Scorpion), and Taurus (the Bull).
 These stars were considered to be the guardians of the sky in ancient Persia, around the year 3000 BCE.
 In Persian astronomy, the sky was divided into four districts and each district was guarded by one of the four bright stars.